Anthony Barry

 Anthony Christopher Barry (7 June 1901 – 24 October 1983) was an Irish businessman and Fine Gael politician who served as a Teachta Dála (TD) for the Cork Borough constituency from 1961 to 1965 and 1954 to 1957.
 He was a Senator for the Cultural and Educational Panel from 1957 to 1961.
 He served as Lord Mayor of Cork from 1961 to 1962.

 Early life and career

-He was born the eldest among eleven children of James J. Barry, tea and wine merchant of Ballyhooly, County Cork, and Annie Barry (née Ryanh).
+He was born the eldest among eleven children of James J. Barry, a tea and wine merchant of Ballyhooly, County Cork, and Annie Barry (née Ryanh).
 His family had a small grocery business at Bridge Street in Cork.
 The firm specialised in teas and wines.
 The business later moved to Princes Street.
 It was awarded the Empire Cup for Tea Blending at the 1934 Grocers Exhibition in London.
 He spent his working life at the firm which was later developed under the tutelage of his son Peter into a major company called Barry's Tea.

 He served with the National Army during the Irish Civil War, reaching the rank of captain.